Adventure America Zipline Canopy Tours in Hartford, TN

 3555 Hartford Rd • Hartford, TN 37753

 Experience a treetop soar and glide experience with the largest canopy tour company in the southeast!
 Enjoy a ziplining adventure naturally fueled by a gradual elevation change in the Smoky Mountains!
 It includes zips that fly you beside, above and across the Pigeon River – at heights of 120 feet!
-For the best value combine your ziplining with rafting, jeep tours and lunch – all in one location!
+For the best value combine your ziplining with whitewater rafting and lunch – all in one location!

 |Attractions||Hotels & Lodging|

 Canopy Tours are guided experiences using ziplines and bridges to travel through the trees.
 Natural interpretation, a sensation of flying, gaining a new perspective on trees and terrain, thrilling personal challenge and group interaction are all part of a canopy tour.
 Rangers lead groups of 8 to 10 people on an aerial trek while providing instruction, giving assistance and sharing stories, taking time to enjoy new vistas.

 What is the difference between Canopy Tour and a Zipline?

 Canopy Tours are designed in the trees and around nature for adventure, education, beauty and for participant involvement.
 There will most often be between 10 and 17 elements including ziplines, tree platforms, bridges, stairs and sometimes rappels woven together into a complete experience in a special environment.
 Ziplines are often shorter “thrill rides” with fewer elements, less learning, less participant involvement and often traverse open fields with little sun protection and sometimes simply cross over parking lots.